-If you experience indigestion or heartburn, it can usually be treated with medication from your specialist team or GP.
+If you experience indigestion or heartburn, it can usually be treated with medication from your treatment team or GP.

-Sometimes eribulin can cause women who haven’t been through the menopause to experience menopausal symptoms.
-This is because it affects their ovaries, which produce oestrogen.
+For women who haven’t been through the menopause, eribulin can cause menopausal symptoms.
+This is because it affects the ovaries, which produce oestrogen.